-This introductory value-line activity allows teachers to assess students' understanding of (and interest in) air quality issues before beginning the lesson.
-The value line is designed to activate students' prior knowledge of air quality and to provide them with an opportunity to share their perceptions of the subject with their peers.
+This introductory value-line activity allows teachers to assess students' understanding of and interest in air quality issues before beginning the lesson.
+The value line is designed to activate student's prior knowledge of air pollution and to provide them with an opportunity to share their perceptions of the subject with their peers.

-- Why is breathing clean air important? - How and why does air quality vary around the world? - Are personal actions necessary and/or sufficient to help solve air pollution problems? - What role do governments and legislation play in curbing air pollution?
+- Why is breathing clean air important? - How and why does air quality vary around the world? - Are personal actions necessary and/or sufficient to help solve air pollution problems? - What role can legislation play in curbing air pollution?